The Ultimate AI Tech Stack to Run a One-Person Business

 The Real Magic: Focus, Freedom, and Flow

-What they won’t tell you, however, is that the real benefit-and biggest gift-of an AI tech stack isn’t time or money.
+Here’s what they don’t tell you: the biggest gift of an AI tech stack isn’t time or money.

 It’s focus.